sharkymark/lunar-proxy-hw/README.md

 ### as a dev container

-> This does not work yet, and probably will never work since thd dev container appears to not have permissions
+> This does not work yet, and probably will never work since the dev container appears to not have permissions
 > to run as PID 1 to execute the /init script (the image's entrypoint)

 1. Start a container runtime e.g., colima, Docker Desktop, etc.